ydeleon6/coinbase-tax-collector/documentation/quick-start.md

     c.
 After running the code above, Coinbase Tax Collector will produce a new CSV file.

-4. Review your capital gain or loss value in the output CSV.
+4. Review your capital gain or loss value.

     a.
-Open the new output CSV file.
+Review output in the terminal.

     b.
-Look at [location in spreadsheet?] to review the total caculated capital gain or loss value.
+Alternatively, CTC will create a new CSV with your calculated value titled taxable-events.csv.
+Open the output CSV to review the total caculated capital gain or loss value in column K.